The Towns to Visit on Your South Taranaki Road Trip

 If you have a few days to spare in Taranaki, we recommend spending a day or two in Opunake for the walkway and even catch a movie at their luxurious community cinema.
 Surfers will definitely want to make Opunake their base as they find all the little surf breaks along the Surf Highway 45.
 Leave enough time in your South Taranaki road trip to pick up some bread and cookies in the Bread Capital of New Zealand, to visit the charming Aotea Utanganui Museum of South Taranaki, and wander the historic pioneer town of Eltham.

 The Bread Capital of New Zealand!
 Manaia is where Yarrows, a bakery that supplies for many of New Zealand’s supermarkets and fast-food chains, has their factory store.
 Here, you can pick up some mean bargains on bread and baked goods.
 They even sell unbaked cookies and croissants, so you can impress your next hostel with your amazing “baking” skills.
 Don’t forget to get a picture with the giant bread sign at the east side of town.
-For more big sculptures, see 22 BIG Things in New Zealand.
+Check out the 5 Fun Things to Do in Manaia for more activities.

 Location: On the Surf Highway 45.